 People are living longer than ever before.
 Therefore, we will continue to see an increase for skilled health workers.

 Also, there are greater opportunities in regional areas, as demand grows.
-Seek.com.au writes, “Over the past seven years, the share of new job ads in healthcare in areas outside of capital cities has risen from 25 per cent to 32 per cent, demonstrating a significant shift from metro to regional areas.”
+According to jobs site Seek, the share of new job ads in healthcare in areas outside of capital cities has risen from 25 per cent to 32 per cent, demonstrating a significant shift from metro to regional areas.

 There is a bigger picture to an allied health professionals work.
 Each day the work they do has a direct result on society.